Achonry

-The old name is Achad Cain Conairi.
+The area's old Irish name is Achad Cain Conairi.
 St. Nath Í ua hEadhra (O'Hara) founded a monastery here.
-The foundation gave the later diocese its name.
+The foundation gave the later Diocese of Achonry its name.
 The monastery was founded on land granted by the Clan Conaire.
 Nath Í was the teacher of St. Féichín of Ballysadare.
 The diocese was co-extensive with the barony of Leyney (Luighne).

-In the parish is the former Church of Ireland Cathedral of St Crumnathy, now deconsecrated.
-The title, Bishop of Achonry, takes its name from the village, and has been used by bishoprics in both the Roman Catholic Church and Church of Ireland.
+St. Crumnathy's Cathedral, within the parish, is a former Church of Ireland cathedral that was deconsecrated in 1998.